Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Method

 At the same time, the surprise is calculated as the \emph{sum} of the \gls{ae}'s \emph{reconstruction error} over each one of the sampled observations generated by $\theta_i$.
 A higher surprise implies that the \gls{ae} has not seen that area of the learned behavior space very often.
 This means that selecting policies with high surprise leads the algorithm to increased exploration.
 Such metric is defined as:

 where $K$ is the list of indexes of the selected time-steps along the trajectory.

 \looseness=-1 The two metrics are used to select the policies that will form the population for the next generation $\Gamma_{g+1}$ through the NSGA-II multi-objective approach \citep{deb2002fast}.
-This is in contrast to what done by \cite{paolo2020unsupervised} in \gls{taxons}, in which only one among novelty and surprise was sampled at each generation to be used for policy selection.
+This is in contrast to what was done by \cite{paolo2020unsupervised} in \gls{taxons}, in which only one among novelty and surprise was sampled at each generation to be used for policy selection.

-\looseness=-1 Finally, $N_Q$ policies are uniformly sampled to be added to the \emph{novelty archive} $\mathcal{A}_{\text{Nov}}$.
+\looseness=-1 Finally, \gls{name} samples uniformly $N_Q$ policies to be added to the \emph{novelty archive} $\mathcal{A}_{\text{Nov}}$.
 Moreover, all the rewarding policies found in this phase are added in the \emph{candidates emitter buffer} $\mathcal{Q}_{\text{Cand\_Em}}$ to be used during the \emph{exploitation phase} to generate emitters.
 The whole exploration process is shown in Algorithm \ref{alg:stax_exploration}.